PracticalKungFu/practicalkungfu.github.io/docs/posts/_draft-2023-11-13-nomad-consul-gluster.md

 ### Web Interface
 Any of the server hosts should have a web page available at: http://ip:4646/ui

-## Keepalived Gluster VIP
+## Install Keepalived
-We use keepalived to provide a single IP that can float between 2 (or more) hosts if one goes down.
-Since only the first two nomad hosts are also gluster server with storage, we'll only configure it for 2 hosts.
+We use keepalived to provide a single IP to use when mounting gluster volumes.
+The IP can float between 2 (or more) hosts if one goes down.
+Since only the first two nomad hosts are also gluster server with storage, we'll only configure keepalived for 2 hosts.

+### Scope
+- nomad01
+- nomad02

 ### Install
 apt -y install keepalived